ReactionMechanismGenerator/T3/docs/installation.md

   ARC's documentation</a>.
   Make sure to add ARC to your PATH and PYTHONPATH, as well as to define your servers as explained in ARC's documentation.
-- Create the Anaconda environment for T3 by executing the following command in the T3 folder:
+- Create the Anaconda/Mambaforge environment for T3 by executing the following command in the T3 folder:

 <div class="termy">